swhitley/CLARiNET/README.md

 - The `clarinet` command is **DOCUMENT_UPLOAD**.
 - Enter the document category reference id in the CLARiNET `Parameters` option.
 This document category will be used for all files.
 - Each file in the `inbound` directory will be uploaded to worker documents for the appropriate Workday employee.
 The file name will only show the text following the tilde (\~).
 - Once uploaded successfully, each file will be moved to the `processed` directory.

+## Uploading files to Candidate Attachments

+- Ensure that a directory named `inbound` has been created alongside the `clarinet` program file.
+The directory will be created automatically when `clarinet` is executed.
+- Place each file in the inbound directory with the following file name format:   {Candidate ID}\~{Job Application ID}\~{File Name}<br/>
+  Example:  CAND-1124\~JOB_APPLICATION-11-256\~Resume.pdf
+- Enter `clarinet` on a line by itself.
+The application will prompt for all necessary information.
+- The `clarinet` command is **CANDIDATE_ATTACHMENT_UPLOAD**.
+- Each file in the `inbound` directory will be uploaded to candidate attachments under Resume/Cover Letter for the appropriate candidate.
+The file name will only show the text following the tilde (\~) after the job application id.
+- Once uploaded successfully, each file will be moved to the `processed` directory.

 ## Download Profile Pictures (Employee Photos)